Suffolk Regiment: New Army

+Interwar period

 The 1st battalion saw action in the campaign against the Moplahs in Malabar in 1922 while the 2nd battalion was deployed to Shanghai in 1927 before moving to India in 1929.

 Second World War

 Regular Army

 The 1st Battalion, Suffolk Regiment was a Regular Army unit stationed in Devonport as part of the 8th Infantry Brigade, 3rd Infantry Division and served with the British Expeditionary Force (BEF) in France from late 1939 to May 1940.
 The division was commanded by Major-General Bernard Montgomery.
 With the rest of the BEF, it was evacuated from Dunkirk in 1940.
 The next four years were spent training in the United Kingdom for the invasion of Normandy in 1944, otherwise known as D-Day.
-The 1st Battalion, under the command of Lieutenant Colonel Richard E. Goodwin, landed on Sword beach and was involved in attacking and taking the Hillman Fortress on D-Day itself.
+The 1st Battalion, under the command of Lieutenant Colonel Richard E. Goodwin, landed on Sword Beach and was involved in attacking and taking the Hillman Fortress on D-Day itself.
 They served with the 3rd Infantry Division throughout the entire North West Europe Campaign from D-Day to Victory in Europe Day in 1945.
 By the end of the war the 1st Battalion had lost 215 men killed in action.

 The 2nd Battalion of the Suffolk Regiment was serving in India at the outbreak of the Second World War, spending the early years of the war mainly deployed on internal security duties.
 In 1943 the battalion transferred to the 123rd Indian Infantry Brigade, part of the 5th Indian Infantry Division and served with them in the Burma Campaign.
 In 1944 the battalion was flown to Imphal to clear Japanese positions.